shakfu/midi-langs/README.md

 # midi-langs

-A collection of mini MIDI-capable languages for generating and transforming MIDI sequences:
+A work-in-progress collection of mini MIDI-capable languages for generating and transforming MIDI sequences:

 | Language | Based On | Style |
 |----------|----------|-------|